 The program includes five phases of planning and development that helps Colorado communities establish a plan for community-wide initiatives to foster sustainable community and economic development.
 This involves public, private, and non-profit partners moving forward to establish their community as a business-friendly destination for entrepreneurs and community initiatives.
-The phases include:
+Challenge program support includes:

 It was my first time and by participating in the Center Studio Workshop, I saw the immense amount of expertise all of the attendees brought to the table to learn and glean from.
 It was invaluable.
 I also loved being able to learn about local projects and gain lessons learned for my part of the state." – Jeff Owsley, Community Relations – San Luis Valley, Colorado Housing and Finance Authority